Genivia/ugrep/README.md

 compatible output, making **ugrep** a true drop-in replacement.

-GNU and BSD grep and their common variants are equivalent to **ugrep** when the following options are used (note that `-U` disables Unicode as GNU/BSD grep do not support Unicode!):
+GNU and BSD grep and their common variants are equivalent to **ugrep** when the following options are used (`-U` disables Unicode matching with UTF-8 patterns):

     grep   = ugrep --sort -G -U -Y -Dread -dread egrep  = ugrep --sort -E -U -Y -Dread -dread